Belfast Commercial Historic District: Description and history

 The city's downtown is organized as a series of roads paralleling the southern bank of the river, which is oriented roughly northwest to southeast.
 Main Street initial runs perpendicular to those roads, running southwest to a five-road interchange at Church and Beaver Streets, where it bends west.
 The two blocks north of this latter intersection are contained within the historic district, which includes 47 buildings on those two blocks and immediately adjacent side streets.
 Most of these buildings were built after fires that affected the entire downtown area in 1865 and 1873, although some older buildings have survived.
 Notable early buildings include the Waldo County Courthouse (1853) and City Block (1850), both designed by Bangor architect Benjamin S. Deane, and the 1855 Customhouse and Post Office, designed by Ammi B. Young.
+The Hayford Block, containing the Opera House, built in 1866 and 1868, is transitional Greek Revival-Italianate.

 Notable later buildings include the Masonic Temple, which occupies a prominent position on the Church Street intersection, and the Belfast National Bank, both built in the late 1870s to designs by George M. Harding of Portland.